OXID-eSales/developer_documentation/getting_started/ide/phpstorm/codingstyle.rst

    #.
 Select :menuselection:`Scheme: Project`.
    #.
 Select :menuselection:`Set from --> Predefined Style --> PSR12` (PSR12 needs CodeSniffer >=3.3.0).

+ .. todo:  in this section PSR2 and PSR12 are both mentioned, PSR12 replaces the deprecated PSR2.

 3. Coding Style in Action
 -------------------------